x-govuk/govuk-prototype-rig/docs/filters/date.md

 ## isoDateFromDateInput

-Convert decorated `govukDateInput` field values to an ISO 8601 date.
+Convert decorated `govukDateInput` values to an ISO 8601 date.

 The `decorate()` method applied to a `govukDateInput` creates an object with `day`, `month` and `year` values.
 This filter will convert this into an ISO 8601 formatted date.